RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

 * The RedisCloud provider `>= 1.0.0`.
 * Backup Terraform configuration file (.tf) and State file (.tfstate)
-* Create an empty state file (.tfstate).
-You can create a new directory with your Terraform configuration files (.tf).
+* Create a new directory with your Terraform configuration files (.tf).

 ## Run migration

-1. Update your HCL files to use the latest version of the schemas for your subscription and database resources.
+1. Modify your existing configuration file (.tf).
+1.1 Create a copy of your existing configuration file (.tf).
+1.2 In the configuration file, update the ‘version’ in the Redis cloud provider to use the latest (>=1.0.0).
-The ‘database’ block has been extracted from the `rediscloud_subscription` to a new resource called ‘rediscloud_subscription_database’.
-In addition, a new block called `creation_plan` has been introduced to the ‘rediscloud_subscription’.
-So, to migrate to the new version, all you need to do is to modify your existing `rediscloud_subscription` schema and create a new resource called `rediscloud_subscription_database` for each of your databases in the subscription.
+1.3 Extract the ‘database’ block from the `rediscloud_subscription` to a new resource called ‘rediscloud_subscription_database’.
+A new block called `creation_plan` has been introduced to the ‘rediscloud_subscription’ resource.
+So, to migrate to the latest version, all you need to do is to modify your existing `rediscloud_subscription` schema and create a new resource called `rediscloud_subscription_database` for each of your databases in the subscription.

-~> **Note:** If you want to create a new subscription, then the `creation_plan` block is required.
+~> **Note:** The ‘module’ block that was part of the ‘database’ block has been modified to a list object. ‘rediscloud_subscription_database is now supporting multiple modules per DB.

-Here is an example of an old Terraform configuration:
+Here is an example of an old Terraform configuration (< `1.0.0`):

 ```hcl
 terraform {